awsdocs/amazon-ses-developer-guide/doc-source/event-publishing-add-event-destination-firehose.md

-# Set Up a Kinesis Data Firehose Event Destination for Amazon SES Event Publishing<a name="event-publishing-add-event-destination-firehose"></a>
+# Set up a Kinesis Data Firehose event destination for Amazon SES event publishing<a name="event-publishing-add-event-destination-firehose"></a>

 An Amazon Kinesis Data Firehose event destination represents an entity that publishes specific Amazon SES email sending events to Kinesis Data Firehose\.
-Because a Kinesis Data Firehose event destination exists within a configuration set only, you must first [create a configuration set](event-publishing-create-configuration-set.md) and then add the event destination to the configuration set\.
+Because a Kinesis Data Firehose event destination exists within a configuration set only, you first have to [create a configuration set](event-publishing-create-configuration-set.md)\.
+Next, you add the event destination to the configuration set\.

-You can use the Amazon SES console or the `UpdateConfigurationSetEventDestination` API to add a Kinesis Data Firehose event destination\.
+This section includes a procedure for creating an event destination by using the Amazon SES console\.
+You can also use the [UpdateConfigurationSetEventDestination](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_UpdateConfigurationSetEventDestination.html) operation in the Amazon SES API V2 destination to create and update event destinations\.

 **To add a Kinesis Data Firehose event destination to a configuration set \(console\)**